Some of the links in this post may be affiliate links.

 - Let it soak for 30 minutes to an hour or so.

 - Take the plant out and shake it lightly several times while holding it upside down.
 You want to get all excess water out of any crevices to avoid rotting.
+Indoors, this is important because we don’t have the benefit of good air circulation that is present outdoors that will dry out your plant.

 - Then I place the plant upside down onto a kitchen towel until it is dry.